It's Your Vote: 2026 Municipal Election

 • Town Councillors: Work together to make decisions and pass local by-laws

-• School Board Trustees: Make decisions about your local schools
+• School Board Trustees: Make decisions about your local school

 You can also vote early during advance voting days.
 More details will be shared closer to the election.